giandy98/Sales-reports/README.md

 # Sales-reports
-Report on the outlets of an electronics distribution chain
+Report on the points of an electronics distribution chain

 This project consists of creating an interactive report for an electronics distribution chain in Italy.